What Size Truck Do I Need To Pull A Travel Trailer?

 When you press the brake pedal on the truck, it also activates the brakes in the travel trailer.

-This reduces stress on the truck, the tongue of the travel trailer, the hitch, and other key components.
+This reduces stress on the truck, the tongue of the travel trailer, the hitch, and other vital components.

-It is especially helpful for somewhat older travel trailers that can sometimes be prone to stress fractures in the nose caused by repeated jarring from stopping and starting.
+It is beneficial for somewhat older travel trailers that can sometimes be prone to stress fractures in the nose caused by repeated jarring from stopping and starting.

 Towing a travel trailer, especially a heavy one, will reduce the pickup truck’s fuel efficiency.